alexsyo/test-react-redux-webpack/README.md

-# test-webpack-react
+# test-react-webpack

-in progress...
+Sample app to test webpack configuration and lazy loading components

 ## Prepare

-run `npm install` to download the dependencies
+Run `npm install` to download the dependencies

 ## Build